drsdre/laravel-hellocash/readme.md

 You can make one controller to handle all the events, or make a controller for each event.
 Either way, your controllers must extend the `drsdre\HelloCash\WebhookController`.
 The webhook verification is handled automatically.

-Hellocash send updates on transfers and invoices through the webhook.
+HelloCash send updates on transfers and invoices through the webhook.
 To handle those events, you controller must extend the `handleEventNotification` method.

 ```php
 <?php